 Qualifications to Vote by Absentee Ballot (Deadlines)

-- Absent from your county or, if a resident of New York City absent from said city, on Election Day.
+- Absent from your county or, if a resident of New York City absent from the five boroughs, on Election Day.

-- Unable to appear at the polls due to temporary or permanent illness or disability; or because you are the primary care giver of one or more individuals who are ill or physically disabled.
+- Unable to appear because you are the primary care giver of one or more individuals who are ill or physically disabled.

 - A resident or patient of a Veterans Health Administration Hospital.